 Finally, connect your AirPods Pro again to your iPhone.
 To do this, press and hold the button on the back of your charging case.
 When you see the setup card on your iPhone screen, please follow it.

 8. Update Software of your iPhone, Mac, or Apple Watch

 Software updates fix connection bugs, errors, and other such problems that Apple comes to know from its users.
 If none of the solutions above worked for you, update your connected device.

-Did you know that your AirPods Pro also recieve updates?
+Did you know that your AirPods Pro also receive updates?
 This does not occur as often as your iPhone, but Apple does bring out firmware updates for your wireless buds if needed.
-Usually, your AirPods Pro are updated automatically without your intervention.
+Usually, your AirPods Pro is updated automatically without your intervention.

 However, you may follow this guide on how to update AirPods firmware to the latest version.
 This will ensure that your wireless earphones are running the up-to-date version.
 For AirPods Pro, the current firmware version is 2C54.

 Note: This update has messed up the noise cancellation.
 Apple may soon bring a new update.